jacebrowning/gitman/docs/index.md

 # Git Dependency Manager

-GDM is a language-agnostic "dependency manager" using Git.
-It aims to be a submodules replacement and serve as a better way to manage versions of nested Git repositories.
+Git Dependency Manager (GDM) is a language-agnostic "dependency manager" using Git.
+It aims to serve as a submodules replacement and provides advanced options for managing versions of nested Git repositories.

 ## Requirements